dj-ryan/viper-temp-alarm/README.md

 # viper-temp-alarm

+*Repo has been depreciated, code no longer in service by Vitual Incision*

 A short Arduino script that sends an email when reset (by relay) to any specified client using IFTTT

 OM-THA2-U Temperature/Humidity/Dewpoint Alarm's (120-000060-000) NO (normaly open) relay output